-The dance program sponsors two performing companies, one with contemporary repertory, including modern, jazz, tap, ballet, and hip hop and the other a musical theatre company.
-Both are directed by faculty with professional experience as performers and choreographers.
-Guest professionals also are invited to choreograph.
-Both companies function the entire academic year and membership is by audition the previous spring.
-University Dance Theatre, the contemporary group, represents the university at the American College Dance Festival each year.
+The dance program sponsors University Dance Theatre, a performing company that focuses on contemporary repertory, including modern, jazz, tap, ballet, and hip hop.
+The company is directed by faculty with professional experience as performers and choreographers.
+Guest professionals regularly choreograph pieces for our students.
+Membership is by audition the previous spring.
+University Dance Theatre represents the university at the American College Dance Festival each year.

-Are students allowed to perform outside of school?
+Do students have opportuntites to perform outside of School?

 Are students encouraged and supported in their efforts to create new works?

-Students are encouraged to find their own voice creatively and in the style or technique of their choice, and, they are offered many opportunities to have their works produced.
+Students are encouraged to find their own voice creatively and in the style or technique of their choice.
+Students benefit from many opportunities to have their works produced.